King takes on Royal Marines role once held by Harry

 This week, the prince's publishers announced that his memoirs, with his view of these events, would be published in January.

-The announcement of the King as the new Captain General was made on the 358th anniversary of the founding of the Royal Marines, which took place in October 1664 during King Charles II's reign.
+The announcement of the King as the new Captain General was made on the 358th anniversary of the founding of the Royal Marines, in October 1664 during King Charles II's reign.

 King Charles III praised the Royal Marines for their "courage, determination, self-discipline and a remarkable capacity to endure in the most extreme environments".